-- 9.1 We will ensure that the Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2016). - 9.2 At Hawthorn Primary School we will use the recruitment and selection process to deter and reject unsuitable candidates.
+- 9.1 We will ensure that the Head Teacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
+At all times the Head Teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education'; DFE 2018. - 9.2 At Hawthorn Primary School we will use the recruitment and selection process to deter and reject unsuitable candidates.
 We require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
-We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.
+We will check reference authenticity by verbally contacting referee's.
+We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children. - 9.3 We will maintain a Single Central Register of all safer recruitment checks carried out in line with statutory requirements.